pazfe/product-docs/docs/services/events/getting-started.md

 Depending on the event type, some generic properties may not apply, and some events may have additional custom fields to provide information about what happened.

-:::tip
+:::info
-You can find detailed information on the Event Object and its associated properties in the [Event API Reference](https://cdn.emnify.net/api/doc/event.html) in the emnify System Documentation.
+You can find detailed information on the Event Object and its associated properties in the [Event API Reference](https://cdn.emnify.net/api/doc/event.html) in the *emnify System Documentation*.
 :::

 ### Event severity